Winvoker/hacettepe-yemekhane-bot/README.md

 ## TO-DO:
 * ~~Make automatic announcement without calling with a command (.yemek)~~
+* Write a signing system which users use a .kayit command to set a channel for automatic announcements.
 * Create docker image
 * Auto deploy on aws upon push.